atuburapaler/atuburapaler.github.io/md/MWIII.md

 ## Visuals
 - `seta #x3879E55ACF9D60DEB`
-This displays the Halloween themed Season Six HUD, in the next match (0-1)
+This displays the Halloween themed Season Six HUD, in the next multiplayer match (0-1)
 - `#x3BB4DBC0D6A10A598`
 This displays the Call of Duty Endowment banner in the countdown after the warmup, in the next WZ 2.0 match (0-1)
 - `lui_channels_enabled`